KERTEX Applications

 The Army Combat Uniform (ACU) is the current combat uniform worn by the U.S. Army.
 KERTEX may be investigated to upgrade the apparel materials which use the Operational Camouflage Pattern (2019), such as the primary uniform, weather overgear, body armor, and more.

-Per Army requirements, KERTEX will be suitable for seat belting, camouflage covers, seat material, and more, be produced from domestically-sourced raw materials, and will be less costly than traditional natural fibers and environment-renewing when compared to synthetics.
-Currently, many of the fabrics/materials that the U.S. Department of Defense acquires are not manufactured in the US, and synthetics, despite negative chemical and environmental impacts, have long displaced natural fiber use due to lower cost and better durability properties.
+In line with Army requirements, KERTEX will be suitable for use in seat belts, camouflage covers, seat materials, and other applications.
+The material will be produced from domestically sourced raw materials and is expected to be more cost-effective than traditional natural fibers while offering an environmentally renewable alternative to synthetic materials.
+Currently, many of the fabrics and materials procured by the U.S. Department of Defense are not manufactured domestically.
+Synthetic materials, despite their negative chemical and environmental impacts, have long displaced natural fibers due to their lower cost and superior durability.

-The Army determined that the integration of advanced bio-based materials would be possible with little or no disruption to their end-users, while the use of such a novel material could take advantage of domestic waste materials that would otherwise be disposed of or incinerated.
-By revolutionizing sourcing and production, a new material would help decarbonize the processes used in synthetic materials production.
+The Army has determined that the integration of advanced bio-based materials like KERTEX will cause minimal to no disruption for end-users.
+Additionally, the use of this innovative material allows for the recycling of domestic waste products that would otherwise be discarded or incinerated.
+By revolutionizing sourcing and production methods, KERTEX has the potential to decarbonize the processes currently used in the production of synthetic materials.